Classical and new plumbed homology spheres bounding contractible manifolds and homology balls: Introduction

 \begin{conjecture}[Three Fibers Conjecture\footnote{The proposed name for the conjecture comes from an e-mail correspondence with Ronald Fintushel.}] A Seifert fibered homology sphere with more than three singular fibers cannot bound a homology ball. \end{conjecture}

-The main obstruction comes from Fintushel-Stern $R$-invariant \cite{FS85}.
-Together with the short-cut of Neumann and Zagier \cite{NZ85}, we know that Seifert fibered homology spheres with the node different than minus one weight do not bound homology balls.\footnote{This condition is even enough for the obstruction from bounding rational homology balls \cite{IM18}.} However, the above type of conjecture fails for non Seifert fibered plumbed homology spheres.
+The main obstruction comes from the Fintushel-Stern $R$-invariant \cite{FS85}.
+There are other important obstructions; for instance, Rokhlin $\mu$-invariant \cite{R52} and Ozsv\'ath-Szab\'o $d$-invariant \cite{OS03}.
+Together with the short-cut of Neumann and Zagier \cite{NZ85}, we know that Seifert fibered homology spheres with the node different than minus one weight do not bound homology balls.
+This condition is even enough for the obstruction from bounding rational homology balls, see the article of Issa and McCoy \cite{IM18}.

+From the perspective of $4$-dimensional handlebodies, the simplest contractible manifolds after the $4$-ball $B^4$ are \emph{Mazur manifolds} \cite{M61}.
+They are contractible manifolds obtained by attaching a single $1$- and $2$-handle to $B^4$.
+In this paper, we provide a modification of Mazur's argument by increasing the number of $1$- and $2$-handles through the eyes of knot theory.
+In the original construction, we change the role of the unknot with any ribbon knot; therefore, we call the resulting spaces \emph{Po\'enaru manifolds} \cite{P60}, see Section~\ref{ihb} for details.

+We first notice that Conjecture~\ref{conj} cannot be generalized for plumbed homology spheres that are not Seifert fibered.
 The first examples were provided by Maruyama \cite{M82}, independently refound by Akbulut and Karakurt \cite{AK14}.
 These manifolds are not Seifert fibered\footnote{ Note that $\partial X(1) = \Sigma(2,5,7)$ and $\partial X'(1) = \Sigma(3,4,5)$, compare with \cite{AK79}, \cite{CH81}, and \cite{S20}.} unless $n=1$ and they can be realized as the boundary of a plumbing graph with two nodes and five branches, and are reproven via our approach.

-\begin{theorem}[Maruyama, Akbulut-Karakurt] Let $X(n)$ be Maruyama plumbed $4$-manifold in the left-hand side of Figure~\ref{fig:plumb}.
-Then its boundary $\partial X(n)$ is a homology sphere which bounds a contractible manifold for each $n\geq 1$. \end{theorem}
+\begin{theorem}[Maruyama, Akbulut-Karakurt] Let $X(n)$ be the Maruyama plumbed $4$-manifold in the left-hand side of Figure~\ref{fig:plumb}.
+Then for each $n\geq 1$, its boundary $\partial X(n)$ is a homology sphere which bounds a Mazur type contractible manifold with one $0$-handle, one $1$-handle and one $2$-handle. \end{theorem}

-Next, we present a new infinite family with the same number nodes and branches, which are not Seifert fibered\footref{xxx} unless $n=1$.
+Next, we present a new infinite family with the same number of nodes and branches, which are not Seifert fibered\footref{xxx} again unless $n=1$.

 \begin{theorem} Let $X'(n)$ be the companion of Maruyama plumbed $4$-manifold in the right-hand side of Figure~\ref{fig:plumb}.
-Then its boundary $\partial X'(n)$ is a homology sphere which bounds a contractible manifold for each $n\geq 1$. \end{theorem}
+Then for each $n\geq 1$, its boundary $\partial X'(n)$ is a homology sphere which bounds a Mazur type contractible manifold with one $0$-handle, one $1$-handle and one $2$-handle. \end{theorem}

 We exhibit one more new infinite family by increasing the complexity of the graph whose plumbing has three nodes and seven branches.